clowrey/ESPHome-BYD-E6-CAN-Dashboard/README.md

 This should all be split up using the "packages:" functionality to make the source modular - but I just recently learned about this in ESPhome and have not implemented it yet.

 I was originally going to use the Waveshare 480x480 LCD with built in CAN - but had all sorts of trouble getting the CAN to work.
-I may have friend the CAN hardware - or it just does not work with the GPIO0 the designers chose to use!
+I may have fried the CAN hardware - or it just does not work with the GPIO0 the designers chose to use!
 So I moved that pin to GPIO 4 which is the SD MISO pin but I am not using the SD card right now.
 Then it finally worked!!!

 But I decided to switch to the Guition 320x480 display because it fits nicely on the dashboard of this particular car next to the original dashboard...